streamingfast/firehose-docs/references/indexing.md

 Blockchains have varying levels of support for indexes.
 For example, `firehose-ethereum` has support while `firehose-arweave` currently does not.

 Enabling indexes for Firehose is accomplished through flags passed to the binary when running the fireeth executable.
-When enabling indexes, ensure the flags are set and the URL makes logical sense for the deployment being created.&#x20;
+When enabling indexes, ensure the flags are set and the URL makes logical sense for the deployment being created.

-Use the following flag for valid index bundle sizes when looking for block indexes.&#x20;
+Use the following flag for valid index bundle sizes when looking for block indexes.

-`--common-block-index-sizes [ints]`                 &#x20;
+`--common-block-index-sizes [ints]`

 {% hint style="info" %}
 **Note**: _The default values are 100000,100000,10000,1000._